-- (7) A "non-investment grade corporate debt security" is a corporate debt security that is not an investment grade corporate debt security. - (8) The information processor will publish the list of designated government debt securities and designated corporate debt securities.
-The information processor will give reasonable notice of any change to the list. - (9) The information processor may request changes to the transparency requirements by filing an amendment to Form 21-101F5 with the Canadian securities regulatory authorities pursuant to subsection 14.2(1) of the Instrument.
+- (7) A "non-investment grade corporate debt security" is a corporate debt security that is not an investment grade corporate debt security. - (8) The information processor will publish the list of designated government

+(9) The information processor may request changes to the transparency requirements by filing an amendment to Form 21-101F5 with the Canadian securities regulatory authorities pursuant to subsection 14.2(1) of the Instrument.
 The Canadian securities regulatory authorities will review the amendment to Form 21-101F5 to determine whether the proposed changes are contrary to the public interest, to ensure fairness and to ensure that there is an appropriate balance between the standards of transparency and market quality (defined in terms of market liquidity and efficiency) in each area of the market.
 The proposed changes to the transparency requirements will also be subject to consultation with market participants.